Embeddability of right-angled Artin groups into hierarchically hyperbolic groups: Abstract

 \section{Abstract}

-For a hierarchically hyperbolic group, we provide sufficient conditions under which suitable powers of a finite collection of elements generate a right-angled Artin subgroup.
-Under additional hypotheses, we further show that this subgroup can be promoted to be quasi-isometrically embedded.
-Our framework recovers and unifies earlier results, including those of Clay–Leininger–Mangahas \cite{CLM12} and Runnels \cite{Run21} for mapping class groups, and of Kim–Koberda \cite{KK13} for right-angled Artin groups.
+For a hierarchically hyperbolic group, we give sufficient conditions ensuring that suitable powers of a finite collection of elements generate a right-angled Artin subgroup; under an additional condition, this subgroup is undistorted.
+We verify these hypotheses in two natural situations: one modeled on mapping class groups, using structural assumptions on the ambient HHG, and one modeled on RAAGs, requiring the chosen elements to be rigidly fully supported.
+Our results recover known embedding theorems for mapping class groups and extend the non-annular undistortion theorem of Clay--Leininger--Mangahas, while also recovering the Kim--Koberda extension graph theorem for RAAGs.